Azure/enterprise-azureai/README.md

 ## Credits

 Without the help of [Remko Brosky](https://github.com/azureholic) this amazing repository wouldn't have been possible.
 He helped me with the Bicep files and the chargeback proxy application.
-He also helped me with the documentation and the testing of the repository.
 So a big shoutout to him!

 ## Architecture